APPLY FOR SLC

 • Work with the campus minister to develop, plan, and host activities that will promote community and deepen students’ faith (such as celebrations for Día de Los Muertos, Nuestra Señora de Guadalupe)

-• Work with campus minister and fellow SLC leaders to develop stronger connections between native-English and native-Spanish speaking students
+• Work with the campus minister and fellow SLC leaders to develop stronger connections between native-English and native-Spanish speaking students

 Mustang Awakening Retreat Chairs